Gitanjali Rao (inventor): Other works

+Rao became a self-published author at age ten, publishing Baby Brother Wonders, which she wrote and illustrated.

 Rao is a three-time TEDx speaker and is passionate about sharing her love of STEM.
 She has given over 200 talks and workshops in more than 40 countries.
 She conducts innovation workshops for students throughout the globe in partnership with after school clubs, schools, science museums, STEM organizations and other educational organizations to promote a problem-solving curriculum for K-12 students.

 As of 2020, she is a member of Scouts and has enrolled in the Scouting STEM program in the United States.

 In 2021, Rao published her book, Young Inventor's Guide to STEM, which elaborates on her 5 Steps To Problem-Solving For Students, Educators, and Parents.
 Sections of the book have been adapted for school use in Kenya and Uganda.

-In 2023 Rao enrolled at MIT and gained her pilot’s licence; in 2024, she plans to publish her second book, A Young Innovators Guide to Planning For Success.
+In 2023 Rao enrolled at MIT and gained her pilot’s license; in 2024, she plans to publish her second book, A Young Innovators Guide to Planning For Success.

 During the 2024 summer, Gitanjali plans to conduct research and work at the Koch Institute for Integrative Cancer Research at MIT.
 At the Institute, she plans to work on the development of extended release vaccines.

 Awards and recognition

 In 2017, Rao won the Discovery Education 3M Young Scientist Challenge.
 The Middle Tennessee Council of the Boy Scouts of America recognized her as its STEM Scout of the Year in 2017.
 These honors led to her inclusion in the delegation for the 2017 BSA Report to the Nation.

 In 2018, Rao was awarded the United States Environmental Protection Agency President's Environmental Youth Award.

 In 2019, Rao was recognized on Forbes 30 Under 30 in the science category.
 She was awarded the Top "Health" Pillar Prize for the TCS Ignite Innovation Student Challenge in May 2019 for developing a diagnostic tool called Epione based on advances in genetic engineering for early diagnosis of prescription opioid addiction.

 In 2020, Time named her the top young innovator.
 She was also the first person to be named Time magazine's Kid of the Year.

 In 2021, Rao was honored as a Laureate of the Young Activists Summit at UN Geneva.

 In 2025, Rao received the first Starmus Stephen Hawking Junior Medal for Science Communications.

+She received the Muhammad Ali Humanitarian and Martin Luther King Junior Humanitarian awards for her services to children in refugee camps.